joedefen/subshop/docs/ss-fetch-sync-subs.md

 * Avoid specifying multiple targets since the same delay will be applied to every target.
 * Ads will be removed again; if your ad detection parameters are changed, then more ads may be removed.
 * This command overwrites the subtitle file.
-* If you specify a positive delay, subtitles with negative times are removed and not reversable with another run with a negative delay.
+* If you specify a positive delay, subtitles with negative times are removed and not reversible with another run with a negative delay.

 ## subshop ref {targets} # generate reference subtitles
 Generates reference subtitles for the given targets ONLY if (1) the target has no reference subtitles, and (2) the target has external subtitles OR has no internal subtitles, (3) there is an English audio stream, and (4) the video is in the "IGNORE" state.